pauljoohyunkim/defeng/README.md

 Note that you do not have to set the length to be more than 5 is most cases!
 For example, the word `strength` will require only four spaces with this generator. (str-e-ng-th)

-I would recommend capping the maximum at 5 spaces (which took me 5 minutes to generate), as generating using 6 spaces would have taken about 3~5 hours.

 ## Outlook
 If I keep developing this, here are a few small things I aim to do in the upcoming future.
 * More realistic word generation